tasmota/docs/docs/TouchPin.md

 The new values for a personal configuration can be stored in RULE:

 !!! example
-    ```rule1 on System#Init do TouchNum 1 endon
+    `rule1 on System#Init do TouchNum 1 endon`
-    ```

 ### Tasmota Serial Plotter

 This little tool should be helpful to get a feel for the touch values.
 It is located in the /tools folder of the Tasmota repository and needs the installation of "mathplotlib" and "pyserial" in the active python environment.
 It is confirmed to work under Windows 10 and macOS Catalina.

-Usage:
-./serial-plotter.py --port /dev/XXX --baud 115200
+Example: `./serial-plotter.py --port /dev/XXX --baud 115200`

 You can send commands to Tasmota via SEND-box.

-!!! example for the touch button driver:
+!!! example "For the touch button driver:"
-    TouchCal 255 - turns on calibration mode for all buttons
+    `TouchCal 255` - turns on calibration mode for all buttons

 ![](https://user-images.githubusercontent.com/5481060/83327677-f730be80-a27d-11ea-85a2-bf72e644cb4e.gif)

 (Note the short spikes, which in this config only would need TouchNum 1 to get filtered out)